 Most marketers can’t use Excel.
+However, using excel in marketing is imperative.

 I know it’s not sexy, but the World really is run using Excel spreadsheets. (thanks Microsoft!)